-Chef Patrick Kriss combines seasonal, Canadian ingredients with French technique to create his tasting menus.
-Book a seat in the dining room or at the chef’s table and try dishes like steelhead trout with crème fraiche or Quebec foie gras with sunchokes, hedgehog mushroom and chicken jus.
+Chef Patrick Kriss combines seasonal Canadian ingredients with French technique to create his tasting menus.
+Book a seat in the dining room or at the chef’s table and try dishes like steelhead trout with crème fraîche or Quebec foie gras with sunchokes, hedgehog mushroom and chicken jus.
 Reservations can be hard to come by, so plan ahead.
 Named one of Canada’s Best New Restaurants in 2016 by Air Canada *enRoute *magazine.
 Stop by sister restaurant AloBar in Yorkville for a Pop Gun, a twist on the bourbon sour with toasted blue-corn syrup.

 Some of Canada’s most talented actors take the stage at Soulpepper’s flagship theatre in Toronto’s historic Distillery District.
-The theatre champions challenging contemporary works, along with classics by Neil Simon and Arthur Miller.
+The theatre champions challenging contemporary works, along with classics by the likes of Neil Simon and Arthur Miller.
 Don’t miss standing-ovation-worthy hot chocolate at nearby Soma Chocolatemaker before or after the show.

 Among Canada’s most outstanding museums, the ROM is home to more than six million objects.
 The impressive collection of dinosaur bones housed in the crystal addition is a family favourite, as is the spooky (but educational) Bat Cave.
 Check the website for info on Friday Night Live parties.

 Both a geological wonder and a great way to pass an afternoon, the Bluffs are a natural paradise minutes from the city.
-Start at the top to take in no-filter-required views of the shoreline; then make your way down to bike trails and parks.
+Start at Scarboro Crescent Park to take in no-filter-required views of the shoreline, then make your way down to bike trails and parks.
 Bluffer’s Park offers beach access, so bring a swimsuit – and sturdy shoes for the trek back up.

 From the skylit swimming pool to the supremely comfortable rooms, this hotel lives up to its name as an Eden in the heart of downtown Toronto.
 Book a suite, and gaze out at the skyline from a soaker enclosed in tub-to-ceiling glass.
 Chef David Chang’s three-storey Momofuku empire is right next door; the helpful concierge can alert you when your table at the noodle bar is ready.